beet-software/dorm/docs/docs/build-the-store/reading.md

 Use `pullAll` for the collection equivalent.
 The first emitted value is a list of models.
-Whether later changes are emitted depends on the engine; compare the engine capability table before relying on live updates.
+Whether later changes are emitted depends on the engine; compare the engine and platform support table before relying on live updates.